 i. securities issuers, companies, fund and private equity administrators;

-k. companies in which you have an interest in securities where such securities are held by the Bank for the client;
+k. companies in which the Contracting Party has an interest in securities where such securities are held by the Bank for the Contracting Party;

 l. lawyers, auditors, chartered accountants, brokers and insurers who provide the Bank with an advisory, auditing, accounting or insurance service

-As part of the delegation or outsourcing of some of our services, we also share Data with our suppliers and third-party providers (including their subcontractors), such as IT and hosting service providers, logistics, mail, email, printing, storage, cloud, marketing, communication (e.g. “chat” “video conferencing”), software and application service providers, market data service providers, debt collection, fraud prevention and credit reference agencies, etc. The Bank takes the appropriate technical and organisational security measures to ensure that the Data remains secure.
+As part of the delegation or outsourcing of some of our services, the Bank also shares Data with its suppliers and third-party providers (including their subcontractors), such as IT and hosting service providers, logistics, mail, email, printing, storage, cloud, marketing, communication (e.g. “chat” “video conferencing”), software and application service providers, market data service providers, debt collection, fraud prevention and credit reference agencies, etc. The Bank takes the appropriate technical and organisational security measures to ensure that the Data remains secure within the framework of legal possibilities.

 If required from time to time, the Bank shall disclose Data to public authorities, regulatory or governmental bodies, judicial or administrative authorities, both national and foreign, including when required by law or regulation, under a code of practice or conduct, or when these authorities or bodies require the Bank to do so.